davidparker83686/student-workbook/src/reflections/wk6/day_2.md

 ## Where can props be used or accessed?
 ```
-In our HTML portions of the pages folder.
+In our HTML portions of the pages.vue.
 ```